I am not a permanent resident. Can I come to Canada to join my family?

 Everyone admitted to Canada must go into quarantine for 14 days.

-The restriction on all non-essential travel at the Canada-US border was to October 21, 2020.
+The restriction on all non-essential travel at the Canada-US border has been extended to June 21, 2021.